SAP/spartacus-docs/_pages/dev/features/quick-order.md

 1. Enter a product name, SKU or any characters in the form and wait for suggestions box.

-   The suggestions box appears below the form after 3 characters (default value, it can be modify with `QuickOrderFormConfig` ).
+   The suggestions box appears below the form after 3 characters (default value, it can be modify with `QuickOrderConfig` ).

    <img src="{{ site.baseurl }}/assets/images/quick-order-8.png" alt="Quick Order Form Suggestion Box" width="700" border="1px" />